Cherry Mojito

 Hands using a stainless steel muddler in a glass with mint leaves, on a marble surface.
 A small bowl of cherries and a ceramic jug are in the background.

-1. In a sturdy glass, add the mint leaves and lime juice.
-Gently muddle with a muddler or the back of a spoon to release the mint’s oils.
+1. Gently muddle with a muddler or the back of a spoon to release the mint’s oils.

 A hand pours a red liquid from a small metal cup into a tall glass containing mint leaves.
 A bowl of cherries and mint, along with a ceramic jug, are in the blurred background on a marble surface.